 While this product may be a monthly investment in your everyday eyelid and skin health, it is backed by a full refund guarantee.
 The company stands behind its product when purchased directly and is happy to address any questions or concerns.

 Demodex mites or eyelash mites are naturally occurring on humans.
 These mites live in the eyelashes and feed on dead skin cells.
 Small amounts of these mites are normal but abnormally large amounts are thought to cause skin issues.

 Demodex Lotion Eyes n Mites is specifically for the treatment of eye irritation caused by demodex mites.
-Can be used on the eyelids, eyelashes and eyebrows to relieve itching and irritation.
+It can be used on the eyelids, eyelashes and eyebrows to relieve itching and irritation.